Support with battery replacement, maintenance and cleaning for people who wear NHS-issued hearing aids

 We are Hear2Help.

-If you need new batteries, just get in touch, tell us the type you need and we can send or deliver these to you, free of charge, without delay.
+If you need new batteries, just pop in, tell us the type you need and we can supply these to you, free of charge.